WebCraftPhil/SpunMuffins/README.md

 ##Update

-🌟I apologize for not being as active as I was my laptop broke and I lost my job and than 6 weeks later my car broke down. and every way I had to generate income and support myself was gone.
-I'm currently living in a shell of a house with no running water or electricity and it's making everything very very difficult.
-Oh and than on top of all that my mom is terminal with cancer she recently started hospice and thinks she's only got a couple weeks left.
-Atleast I got my car to a mechanic today, I've been calling a local homeless shelter every day to no avail but once my cars fixed I won't be stuck in this town.
-I can finally reunite with my mom for her final days. my dad died when I was 8 years old and this is one of my deepest and most profound fears.
-If anyone has the means to show some support I would be eternally grateful.
-My cash app tag is $MrBurns59.
-Worse comes to worse I'm waiting on a couple hundred bucks from taxes and I'll use that for a bare minimum laptop. thank you for making me feel welcome and giving my life some meaning.
-God bless!
+✨Life’s been throwing some curveballs, but tomorrow’s a new day.
+Staying hopeful and keeping my head up!

 👨‍💻 I'm a Noob programmer interested in Python, web development, and the intersection of finance and technology.
-I'm exploring different opportunities to grow my skills and knowledge in these areas.
+I'm exploring different opportunities to grow.

 🌍 I'm passionate about the environment and want to do my part in addressing climate change.
 I believe that technology can play a critical role in creating sustainable solutions, and I'm eager to learn more about how I can contribute.

 💼 I'm currently looking for entry-level opportunities where I can learn and grow as a programmer.
 I'm excited to collaborate with like-minded individuals and organizations that are working towards making a positive impact on the world.

 📚 When I'm not coding, you'll often find me reading about programming concepts or learning new skills through online courses and tutorials.
+I bel

-I believe that continuous learning is key to becoming a successful programmer, and I'm always looking for new resources to help me improve.
+ learning is key to becoming a successful programmer, and I'm always looking for new resources to help me improve.

 📫 If you're interested in connecting or have any tips for a beginner like me, please feel free to reach out.
 I'm open to advice and feedback from experienced programmers who can help guide me on my journey.